lummoxx/crusty/README.md

 // Set your Pico's IP address here: const PICO_IP: &str = "10.5.1.8:1234";
 ```

+Make sure the IP address and gateway you choose are not already in use on your network.

 ### Setup car
 After configuring wifi, you can now flash the firmware to the Pico.